MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-to-trace-item-tracked-items.md

 ---
 title: Trace Item-Tracked Items
-description: You can see where an item-tracked item was used, including how and when it was received or produced, transferred, sold, consumed, or returned.
-You can also find all current instances of a specific serial or lot number in the database.
-You do this by using the Item Tracing and the Find Entries features.
+description: You can see where an item-tracked item was used, including how and when it was received, produced or returned with Item Tracing and Find Entries features.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual